bitwarden/contributing-docs/docs/architecture/adr/0016-decryption-in-views.md

 ### Negative Consequences

-- Ciphers still needs a method on the `<Domain>Service` since it currently calculates the password history on save.
-This could be argued is actual a domain concern, and decoupling the history from encryption is a good thing.
-It could still be confusing since it's possible to bypass the `CipherService` which would cause the history to not be updated.
+- Since encryption and decryption is now done on the generic `EncryptService` this makes it possible to bypass expected flows.
+One example of this is `Cipher`, `CipherService` has a `updateHistoryAndEncrypt` method which calculates the password history before encrypting it.

 ### Implementation